-is one of the nation's most respected personal finance columnists.
+is one of the nation's most respected financial journalists and an award-winning author of a best-selling investing book for regular people.
 Her Chicago Tribune columns

 Prior to starting her personal finance columns, she spent a decade covering business, won the nation's top award for airline reporting, and wrote for publications ranging from USA Today to the St. Paul Pioneer Press.